-Home » Parrotlet Beak Health Care Guide for Beginners
+Home » Parrotlet Beak Health — A Care Guide for Beginners!

 Parrotlet beak problems

-To promote good beak health in parrotlets, provide them with a well-balanced, highly nutritious diet rich in amino acids (like L-cysteine), calcium, vitamins A, B7, and C, and zinc.
+To promote good beak health, provide them with a balanced, nutritious diet high in amino acids (like L-cysteine), calcium, zinc, and vitamins A, B7, and C.

 Additionally, provide parrotlets with chew toys to wear down, shape, and sharpen their beaks.

-All parrot species, including parrotlets, are hookbills.
-This means there’s an upper bill that curves over the lower bill.
-These two parts aren’t connected, separated by the commissure.
+Parrotlets are hookbills, so the upper bill curves over the lower bill, separated by the commissure.

-The lower bill of parrotlets is called the gnathotheca, covering the lower jaw bone (mandible.)
-The gnathotheca should always be smaller than the rhinotheca, tucking under the upper bill.
+The lower bill is called the gnathotheca.
+It covers the lower jaw bone (mandible) and should always be smaller than the rhinotheca, tucking under the upper bill.

 Parrots don’t have teeth, so the gnathotheca and rhinotheca have tomia – serrated cutting edges that allow parrotlets to cut food into smaller chunks.

-As per Zoological Science, parrotlets have a craniofacial hinge that allows them to move their rhinotheca independently.
-This feature is unique to psittacines, as the beaks of other birds are fused to the skull.
+According to Zoological Science, parrotlets have a craniofacial hinge that allows them to move their rhinotheca independently.
+The beaks of other bird species are fused to the skull.

 Parrotlet beak care

-Keratin is produced within a bird’s body, so if the beak isn’t regularly worn down or trimmed, it’ll grow to excess.
-In young and healthy parrotlets, β-keratin grows 1-3 mm a month.
+Keratin is produced within a parrotlet’s body, so if the beak isn’t regularly worn down or trimmed, it’ll grow to excess.
+In young and healthy parrotlets, β-keratin grows about 1-3 mm a month.

 Owners can determine the health of a parrotlet’s beak by sight and touch.
-A healthy parrotlet will have the following physical attributes on and around the beak:
+A healthy beak will have the following physical attributes on and around it:

-• The beak should be smooth, devoid of lumps, peeling and flaking, and holes.
+• A smooth texture, devoid of lumps, peeling and flaking, and holes.

 • The beak shouldn’t be swollen.